We are a class of 35 children taught by Mrs Moss (Mon-Wed) and currently Mrs Taylor (Thur and Fri). Mrs Kinder is our teaching assistant.

 What will Year 4 be studying this half term?

-The children will learn about Whitby.
-This unit will be followed by work on rivers and the water cycle (linked to Science) which will probably begin after half term.
+The children will finish learning about Whitby.
+This unit will be followed by work on rivers and the water cycle (linked to Science).

 The book Varjak Paw by S.F.
-Said will be used to inspire the children’s writing.
-They will have the opportunity to write newspaper reports, diary entries and take part in various reading and drama activities to support their learning.
+Said will continue to used to inspire the children’s writing.
+They will have the opportunity to stories to support their learning.
+There will be non-fiction writing too, linked to Science and habitats.
 Grammar work will be both woven into this unit and taught separately as appropriate.
 Spelling practise sessions will take place frequently throughout the week.
 Specific reading comprehension skills sessions will take place weekly.

 Our science topic (continued from last half term) is Animals Including Humans.
-The children will learn about teeth, digestion, food chains and food webs through lots of practical ‘hands on’ investigations.
+The children will learn about habitats and classification.

-The children learn to code using Purple Mash.
+The children will learn to make animations using Purple Mash.

 The children will continue to learn to play the recorder.
-After this, they will have the opportunity to use Garage Band software as part of their composition work.
-A special ‘Rivers’ composition day will take place after half term.
+They will have the opportunity to use Garage Band software as part of their composition work.
+A special ‘Rivers’ composition day will take place too.

-The children’s artwork will be inspired by a journey and will link to aboriginal artwork styles.
+The children’s artwork will be inspired by Andy Goldsworthy.

-After half term, the children will take part in a sewing based project.
+The children will take part in a sewing project linked to our Rivers topic.

 PE lessons will take place on Friday mornings.
-The children will be practising athletic skills in preparation for Sports Day.
+The children will continue to practise athletic skills in preparation for Sports Day.

-The topic is ‘The World’ and includes learning the French names for different countries and learning to talk about geographical locations.
+The topic continues to be ‘The World’ and includes learning the French names for different countries and learning to talk about geographical locations.

 Personal, Social and Health Education (PSHE)

-We will complete the remaining KidSafe Full Programme 2 sessions (safeguarding).
 The children will continue to learn about good mental health through our work from the Action for Happiness scheme.
-There will be work on the British value of the month too.
+There will be work on the British value of the month too and lessons linked to relationships.